 Denver Modernism Week, now in its third year, is an annual event designed to celebrate the mid-century modern architecture, design, and culture that is prevalent in the Denver area.

-August 16-25, 2019, we will be working in partnership with local businesses, institutions, neighborhoods, and non-profits to present a series of VIRTUAL events in lieu of the in-person events that we would typically host.
+August 19-22, 2020, we will be partnering with several volunteers and presenters to bring you a series of VIRTUAL events in lieu of the in-person events that we would typically host.
 They will be fun, educational, and will raise awareness about good local mid-century modern design and architecture, the stories and people behind it, and will emphasize the importance of its ongoing preservation.
-These include home and neighborhood tours, our annual Mod Vintage Market (formerly Denver Mod), talks and slideshows, exhibits, and much more.
+These include home and neighborhood tours, our annual Mod Vintage Market (formerly Denver Mod), talks and slideshows, and more.